adelsarvary/Balconnect/Roadmap.md

     * Collaborate with community to test device prototype, document feedback, brainstorm on other device uses & design

-* ## Milestone 6 [2023]: Extended communication to reach wider (and international) audience for possible more collaboration & opportunities
+## Milestone 6 [2023]:
+Extended communication to reach wider (and international) audience for possible more collaboration & opportunities

-    * Collaborate with personal role models & favourite media
+    * Collaborate with personal role models & favourite media e.g.
         - Dr. Niki Wallace
         - Marielle Anzelone
         - 'In Defense of Plants' podcast & blog